 Student loans are definitely a great blessing for those students who aspire to learn but do not have sufficient funds for it.
 However, after the completion of the course, these become the greatest burden for most of the students.

 Lack of a job, insufficient income, and unexpected expenses, together can create a scenario where the students are compelled to postpone their loan payments which might put them into never-ending debt.
-This is why choosing a loan plan with lower interest rates and good repayment plans have to be thought of carefully while applying for the student loan.
+This is why choosing a student loan plan with lower interest rates and good repayment plans have to be thought of carefully while applying for the student loan.
 A lower interest rate and a lower period of repayment are highly beneficial to students.

-Under the Higher Education Act of 1965, interest rates are determined during each spring and for Direct Loans for the next academic year.
+Under the Higher Education Act of 1965, student loan interest rates are determined during each spring and for Direct Loans for the next academic year.
 They are determined by the type of loan and the first disbursement of the same.
 Interest is the amount paid as a cost of borrowing money.
 Direct loans are daily interest loans which means the interest accrues daily.

 Depending upon the type of loan, ie federal subsidized or unsubsidized, the interest is accrued on the loan.
 When an accrued credit is not paid and is supposed to be paid, then the interest gets capitalized and hence it would be even more difficult to repay the loan.